+Through its innovative activity, the company stimulates technological and industrial progress in a multitude of key sectors for economic and social development and for the growth of the business fabric of the countries in which it operates.
 Indra is actively involved, together with the main industrial players in Europe, in the definition and implementation of a shared strategy to strengthen competitiveness, support inclusive and sustainable economic growth and reduce environmental impact through scientific excellence and the technological development of the most advanced technologies.
-During 2022 Indra has continued participating very actively in different research and innovation programs, as well as in the European R&D&I ecosystem.

-The following projects are representative examples of the R&D initiatives and projects supported by Indra that contribute to mitigating and adapting to Climate Change:
+During 2023 Indra has continued participating very actively in different research and innovation programs, as well as in the European R&D&I ecosystem.
+The following projects are representative examples of the R&D initiatives and projects supported by Indra that contribute to mitigating and adapting to Climate Change.
+A more in-depth vision on Indra's participation in European R&D&I programmes can be found on section 7.4 of the 2023 Sustainability Report: